Linkaan/Fagelmatare/INSTALL.md

 ### Building and configuring crosstool-ng

 We want to setup our cross compiler to be able to compile the software for our specific RPi architecture.
 We need to install a few packages that are required to build crosstool-ng which is the cross compiler that we are going to use.
+This procedure is done on your main Linux machine.

 When we try to configure the cross compiler, it should inform about any missing dependencies that you need to install.
 On debian based systems we start by installing the following packages:
 ```bash